 Neurontin Side Effects

-Note: This document contains side effect information about gabapentin.
-Some of the dosage forms listed on this page may not apply to the brand name Neurontin.
+Note: This page contains side effects data for the generic drug gabapentin.
+It is possible that some of the dosage forms included below may not apply to the brand name Neurontin.

 For the Consumer

 Applies to gabapentin: oral capsule, oral solution, oral suspension, oral tablet

 As well as its needed effects, gabapentin (the active ingredient contained in Neurontin) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking gabapentin, check with your doctor immediately:More common

 - continuous, uncontrolled, back-and-forth, or rolling eye movements

 - concentration problems and change in school performance